nuts-foundation/nuts-node/docs/pages/development/2-api.rst

 All paths start with a security ``<context>``:

 - ``/internal/**`` These APIs are meant to be behind a firewall and should only be available to the internal infrastructure.
+  All DID Document manipulation APIs fall under this category.
 - ``/n2n/**`` These APIs must be available to other nodes from the network.
-This means they must be protected with the required client certificate.
+  This means they must be protected with the required client certificate as specified by `RFC011 <https://nuts-foundation.gitbook.io/drafts/rfc/rfc011-verifiable-credential>`_.
+  The creation of an access token is one example of such an API.
 - ``/public/**`` These APIs must be publicly available on a valid domain.
 No security must be set.
   These APIs are used by mobile devices.

 After the context, the ``<engine>`` is expected.
-An engine defines a logical separation of functionality.
+An engine defines a logical unit of functionality.
 Each engine has its own OAS file.
 Then as discussed earlier, the ``<version>`` is expected.
 The last part is the ``<action>``, this part can be freely chosen in a RESTful manor.